MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/get-microsoft-365-democracy.md

 description: "Learn how to purchase Microsoft 365 Business from Microsoft Partner Center."
 ---

-# Get Microsoft 365 for Democracy
+# Get Microsoft 365 for campaigns

 There are several ways to get Microsoft 365 Business and Azure AD P1.

-## Get Microsoft 365 for Democracy through Microsoft's nonprofit program
+## Get Microsoft 365 for campaigns through Microsoft's nonprofit program
 coming soon

 ## Get Microsoft 365 Business from Microsoft and add Azure AD P1 to your subscription